Health Insurance Rate Watch Project

 - Comments on Moda Health Plan's proposal to raise individual health insurance rates

-- Comments on PacificSource Health Plans' proposal to increase individual health insurance rates
+- Comments on PacificSource Health Plans' proposal to raise individual health insurance rates

 Your donation supports OSPIRG’s work to stand up for consumers on the issues that matter, especially when powerful interests are blocking progress.